 What are the reasons for setting aside a Statutory Demand?

-You can not set aside a Statutory demand because you want to.
+You can not set aside a Statutory demand because you simply want to.
 There does have to be grounds for the Statutory Demand to be disputed.
 Here are some of the reasons below:

 - You don’t owe the creditors the money they claim you do